zowe/docs-site/docs/whats-new/breaking-changes-v3.md

-# Important Updates in Zowe V3
+# Important updates in Zowe V3

 The upcoming release of Zowe V3 brings a range of major changes in Zowe functionality, including *breaking changes*, or modifications that require updates to avoid disruptions in your applications.